harness/developer-hub/docs/continuous-integration/development-guides/mlops/mlops-azureml.md

 :::tip

 You can use expressions for plugin settings.
-For example, `<+stage.variables.trackingUri>` references a [stage variable](/docs/platform/pipelines/add-a-stage#stage-variables).
+For example, `<+stage.variables.tenantId>` references a [stage variable](/docs/platform/pipelines/add-a-stage#stage-variables).
 You can also create [text secrets](/docs/platform/secrets/add-use-text-secrets) for sensitive information, such as passwords, and then use expressions to reference those secrets.

 :::